briansunter/graph/site/src/content/logseq/werner-herzog-rules-for-filmmaking.md

 Werner Herzog is a German filmmaker who has produced, written, and directed more than sixty feature and documentary films.
 I appreciate his unconventional creativity and the sound of his voice.

-He's kn for producing ambitious experimental films, like "Grizzly Man," a documentary about a grizzly bear expert (who was eaten by a grizzly bear)
+He's known for producing ambitious experimental films, like "Grizzly Man," a documentary about a grizzly bear expert (who was eaten by a grizzly bear)

 I'm excited to watch his new movie, "Theatre of Thought," about brain-computer interfaces and consciousness.